janbernloehr/watering/README.md

 stdout_logfile=/var/log/watering.out.log
 ````

-The angular frontend and the REST interface run by gunicorn is served by nginx.
+The angular frontend and the REST interface run by gunicorn are served by nginx.

     sudo apt-get install nginx